 If my childhood had an official cookie, it would have to be my grandmother's Congo Bars.
-I'm not sure if my grandmother was the mastermind behind this recipe, but she definitely had a black-belt in baking these gooey gifts to the world.
-They are like a fudgy brownie in texture and the brown sugar makes them taste caramelly.
+I'm not sure if my grandmother was the mastermind behind this recipe, but she definitely had a black belt in baking these gooey gifts to the world.
+They are like a fudgy brownie in texture, but the brown sugar makes them taste caramel-y.
 Even my half-siblings, who only had them a few times when visiting on weekends, still rave about these bars.
-They are best eaten out of a square-bottomed glass cookie jar, just like Grandma Reilly's. —Abbie C
+They are best eaten out of a square-bottomed glass cookie jar, just like at Grandma Reilly's. —Abbie C

-- Mix in the flour, baking powder, and salt.
+Mix in the eggs, then mix in the flour, baking powder, and salt.
 The batter will be stiff.

-- Mix in chocolate chips, nuts, and vanilla extract.
-I've added the vanilla when I've added the eggs before and it doesn't make a difference, but Grandma said to add it here.
+Mix in the chocolate chips, nuts, and vanilla extract.
+I've added the vanilla when I've added the eggs before, and it doesn't seem to make a difference -- but Grandma said to add it here.

-- Spread batter onto the jellyroll pan and bake for 18 minutes.
+Spread batter onto a greased jellyroll pan and bake for 18 minutes.